 Over the last couple of years the enjoyment of the sport has increased greatly due to a few of us ‘gentleman drivers’ from the West of the province, all in Mini’s, competing between ourselves for the bragging rights of ‘the fastest Mini in the west’, something that is a regular feature in our weekly newspaper”.

-If ever there was a gentleman in Motorsports I think most if not all of those involved within local Motorsports would agree that Gary is indeed that gentleman.
+If ever there was a gentleman in Motorsports I think most, if not all of those involved within local Motorsport would agree, that Gary is indeed that gentleman.

 Words & Photos: GRAHAM BAALHAM-CURRY